All posts by weblio PH

 Part C_8 Description

-If you have anything you didn’t understand well, please keep researching after the lesson.
+Did you get any images of the lack of clean energy and India?
+If you have anything you don’t know well, please keep researching after the lesson.

 Part D_1 Vocabulary